Broker Negligence Lawyer

 - Your broker recommended an investment to you that was not appropriate based upon your investment objectives, experience, financial situation, or risk tolerance.

 - Your broker’s supervisors failed to implement policies and procedures designed to detect and prevent violations of the securities laws.

 Broker negligence claims almost always require mandatory securities arbitration before the Financial Industry Regulatory Authority (FINRA).
 Not every lawyer is knowledgeable and experienced with FINRA arbitration, so you need to be cautious in your selection of a law firm to represent you.

 Enlist an Investment Fraud Attorney from Meyer Wilson

 Our tireless work on behalf of our clients extends from coast to coast and border to border.
-Meyer Wilson has clients nationwide, from San Diego and Tampa to New York and Seattle.
+Meyer Wilson has represented clients nationwide, from Los Angeles toTampa and from New YorkSeattle.
 If you want the insight of a lawyer with experience taking on the nation’s largest investment firms, complete our online form for a free case evaluation.